hixme/redux-gateway/README.md

 This gives you access to the reducer, constants, actions, and selectors available

+## connectRequest

 `import { connectRequest } from 'redux-gateway'`

 connectRequest is a higher-order-component that connects the request object to another component.
 You can listen in on request events and dispatch other actions.
+You can add custom views to different request states, as well as add custom actions to the mount and unmount lifecycle events

+Below is the full interface for connectRequest, ordered in the sequence that the actions take place

 ```javascript
 import { connectRequest } from 'redux-gateway'